boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 This document does not introduce new security considerations other than those already discussed in {{!RFC7012}}.

-The reader may refer to Section 22 of {{!I-D.ietf-tsvwg-udp-options}} for the security considerations related to UDP options.
+The reader may refer to {{Section 22 of !I-D.ietf-tsvwg-udp-options}} for the security considerations related to UDP options.

 # IANA Considerations {#IANA}